-The term 'demining sub-unit' refers to an element of a demining organisation, however named, which is operationally accredited to conduct one or more prescribed demining activities, such as technical surveys, manual clearance, EOD or the use of mine detection dog teams.
+The term 'demining sub-unit' refers to an element of a demining organisation, however named, which is operationally accredited to conduct one or more prescribed demining activities, such as technical surveys, manual clearance, Explosive Ordnance Disposal (EOD) or the use of MDD teams.

-4 General principles
+4. General principles

 This standard makes a distinction between organisational accreditation and operational accreditation.

 Organisational accreditation is the procedure by which a demining organisation is formally recognised as competent and able to plan and manage demining activities safely, effectively and efficiently.
-For most mine action programmes, the national mine action authority will be the body which provides accreditation.
+For most mine action programmes, the NMAA will be the body which provides accreditation.
 International organisations such as the United Nations or regional bodies may also introduce accreditation schemes.
-Accreditation will be given to the in-country headquarters of an organisation for a finite duration, normally for a period of two to three years.
+Accreditation will be given to the in-country headquarters of an organisation for a finite duration, normally for a period of two to three years, or as long as they remain operational or active.

 Operational accreditation is the procedure by which a demining organisation is formally recognised as competent and able to carry out particular demining activities; this may sometimes be referred to as certification in order to distinguish between an organisation's accreditation to work in a country and its accreditation for certain distinct tasks.
-Each operational accreditation shall refer to the capabilities required to carry out a particular activity such as survey, manual clearance, community liaison or mine detection dogs.
+Each operational accreditation shall refer to the capabilities required to carry out a particular activity such as survey, manual clearance, community liaison or the use of MDD teams.
 The granting of such accreditation assumes that the capability will not change beyond the scope or intention of the original accreditation.